breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Programming bootcamps had become very popular, and I spent a long time weighing them against a traditional graduate school.

 It's easy to understand bootcamps' appeal.
-They teach you industry-relevant skills, they help you apply for jobs, and they promise to help you shift careers at supersonic speed: often in just a few months.
+They teach you industry-relevant skills, help you apply for jobs, and promise that you can shift careers at supersonic speed: often in just a few months.

 I thought for a long time about enrolling in a bootcamp.
 But, for whatever reason, it seemed risky.